Konstantin8105/errors/README.md

 }
 ```

-Acceptable add in ErrorTree another ErrorTree and possibly look like that:
+Acceptable add in error tree another error tree and possibly look like that:

 ```
 +